hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/filter/defocus.rst

-In this `blend-file example <https://wiki.blender.org/uploads/7/79/Doftest.blend>`__, the ball array image is blurred as if it was taken by a camera with an f-stop of 2.8 resulting in a fairly narrow depth of field centered on 7.5 Blender units from the camera.
+In this `blend-file example <https://wiki.blender.org/uploads/7/79/Doftest.blend>`__, the ball array image is blurred as if it was taken by a camera with an f-stop of 2.8 resulting in a fairly narrow depth of field centered on 7.5 units from the camera.
 As the balls recede into the distance, they get blurrier.